jonaird/change_emitter/README.md

 ```

 ### Providing and Consuming State
-ChangeEmitter uses the Provider package along with some extra classes to provide and consume state.
+ChangeEmitter comes with a simple reimplementation of the Provider package.

 ```
 //Povide your state to a part of the widget tree
 //This will automatically dispose your state when removed from the widget tree

 runApp(
-  ChangeEmitterProvider(
+  Provider(
-    create: (_) => TextState(),
+    state:TextState(),
     child: MyApp(),
   )
 );